China–South Korea relations: Background

-Diplomatic relations between the Qing dynasty and the Korean Empire were established on September 11, 1899, but relations were halted in 1905 as a result of the Eulsa Treaty that made Korea a Japanese protectorate and which was then annexed by the Empire of Japan in 1910.
-Later, the Republic of China government recognized the formation of the Provisional Government of the Republic of Korea on April 13, 1919, as one of the participants of the Cairo Conference, which resulted in the Cairo Declaration.
-One of the main purposes of the Cairo Declaration was to create an independent Korea, free from Japanese colonial rule.
-Bilateral diplomatic relations between the Government of the Republic of Korea and the Republic of China were re-established in 1948, just after the foundation of the First Republic, hence making China, the first country to recognize the Republic of Korea as the sole legitimate government of Korea.
+Bilateral diplomatic relations between the Government of the Republic of Korea and the Republic of China (based in Taiwan) were re-established in 1948, just after the foundation of the First Republic, hence making Nationalist China the first country to recognize the Republic of Korea as the sole legitimate government of Korea.
 During the Cold War, the People's Republic of China recognized only the Democratic People's Republic of Korea (North Korea) while South Korea in turn recognized only the Republic of China (Taiwan).